 Oregon has a personal income tax usually ranking in the top 10 percent of the nation.
 Since Oregon does not have a sales tax, the primary source of revenue is the income tax.
 Four other states (Alaska, Delaware, Montana, New Hampshire) also do not have a sales tax although some Alaska cities do levy a sales tax.
 Over the years, Oregon voters have rejected a sales tax nine times.

 - Business and occupations tax

 - Direct levies on intangible property such as stocks, bonds, or securities.

 Oregon Needs Tax Reform

-Just about everyone hates taxes but Oregonians seem to dislike taxes more than the average person.
-Prior to voters passing Measures 66 and 67 in 2010, the last income tax increase that voters approved was in the 1930s.
+Just about everyone hates taxes, but Oregonians seem to dislike taxes more than the average person.
+Before voters passing Measures 66 and 67 in 2010, the last income tax increase that voters approved was in the 1930s.
 They have voted nine times against a sales tax.
-Oregonians may not have created the saying, "Don’t tax me.
+Oregonians may not have created the saying, “Don’t tax me.
 Don’t tax thee.
-Tax the man behind the tree" but they have adopted it as their own.
+Tax the man behind the tree” but they have adopted it as their own.